Chemist Warehouse

-Chemist Warehouse Group (trading as Chemist Warehouse, Chemist Warehouse New Zealand, My Chemist, My Beauty Spot) is an Australian company operating a chain of retail pharmacies both locally and internationally.
-The company is Australia's largest pharmacy franchise retailer with over 350 stores, and employs over 8,000 staff.
+Chemist Warehouse Group is an Australian company operating a chain of retail chemists both locally and internationally.
+The company is one of Australia's largest retailers with over 500 stores in Australia, and employs over 20,000 staff.
 The company brands itself as offering discounted prices for pharmaceutical goods.

 The company also manages a website and a "click and collect" 24 hour dispense either pick-up and delivery service for medications.